 Beginning her design career at the age of 19, Nina worked as an assistant to John Fowler at the prestigious Sibyl Colefax & John Fowler Company.
 Her natural talent was quickly apparent and she became known for her unmistakably rich colour palette, which caught the eye of Mark Birley.
 He asked her to redecorate Annabel’s, his legendary private members’ club.
 They joined forces once again in 1970, when they opened Campbell & Birley, a shop specialising in ‘unashamed luxury’.
 Here, Nina introduced her signature ‘hearts’ design, a motif that is still available on a range of bone china today.

 Projects on British soil include Outlaw’s at The Capital Hotel, plus its bar and private dining room, a private room for Berry Bros & Rudd, an English country house and a royal residence in London.
-On top of this, 2018 saw the launch of Nina’s latest book Nina Campbell Interior Decoration Elegance and Ease, published by Rizzoli.
+She has also recently completed a redesign of the Magritte Bar at The Beaumont Hotel.

 Nina Campbell has never been shy of collaboration.
 As well as designing carpets for Starck and a paint finish for Smallbone of Devizes, she has broadened her usual scope by designing fabrics for Ted Baker, although she insists she has no plans to move into fashion design at this stage.
 She’s adventurous and open minded, but a firm believer that you should ‘stick to what you know’.